 After a quick bite to eat, it was time to head towards the Sharq Village & Spa, a really interesting resort, located not far from the airport, managed by the Ritz Carlton.

-We spent a great afternoon at the Six Senses Spa, where we had incredible massages and other beauty treatments.
+We spent a great afternoon at the Spa, where we had good massages and other beauty treatments.
 I thought the spa was lovely and very different, as was the whole resort.

 The Sharq also has a beach with great views of the Doha skyline, and where we enjoyed the last sunset of this incredible trip.
 To end it in style, we enjoyed a beautiful meal at its Persian restaurant, which was simply incredible and our best meal in Doha, without a doubt.

-After a great two and a half days and some great sleep at the Four Seasons, which I absolutely adored, it was time to say good-bye to Doha.
-And we did so in style, by departing from Qatar Airways’ Premium Terminal, which is for exclusive use of business and first class passengers only, and a great idea.
+After a great two and a half days and some great sleep at the Four Seasons, which we really enjoyed, it was time to say good-bye to Doha.

 What did I think of Doha?
 Well, to be honest, I didn’t quite know what to expect.
 I think 3 nights was possibly one too many (especially as we were quite unlucky with the weather), but we seriously had a great time.
 We actually met some incredible people, which make the memories even sweeter.
 I wouldn’t say I would go “on holiday” to Doha, but when I fly again with Qatar Airways, I will certainly stop over for a night or two and enjoy it all over again.
 May even go dune bashing again, who knows?

-Disclaimer: I would like to thank everyone who supported this trip and made it possible – Qatar Airways, Four Seasons Doha, W Doha, Sharq Village & the Six Senses Spa.
+Disclaimer: I would like to thank everyone who supported this trip and made it possible – Qatar Airways, Four Seasons Doha, W Doha, and Sharq Village.
 Opinions, as you know by now, are strictly my own.
 And I had fun!
 If you want to find out what you could do on a quick stopover in Doha, Qatar Airways has some ideas – find out more, right here.